learn-academy-2023-delta/database-challenges/database-challenges-chris-jesus.md

 # Subqueries: WITH
 Of the countries with the top 10 gnp, which has the smallest population?
+(HINT: `Canada) `WITH rich_country AS (
+	SELECT name, gnp, population
+	FROM country
+	WHERE population > 0
+	AND gnp > 0),

+country_pop AS (
+SELECT name, gnp, population
+FROM rich_country
+ORDER BY gnp DESC
+LIMIT 10)

+SELECT name, gnp, population
+FROM country_pop
+ORDER BY population ASC;`

-(HINT: `Canada) Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
+Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

+`WITH country_pop AS (
+	SELECT name, surfacearea, population
+	FROM country
+	WHERE population > 0
+	ORDER BY population ASC
+	LIMIT 10)

+SELECT name, surfacearea, population
+FROM country_pop
+ORDER BY surfacearea DESC;`

 # Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
-(HINT: North America) Who is the most influential head of state measured by surface area?
-(HINT: Elisabeth II) What is the average life expectancy for all continents?
+(HINT: North America)

+Who is the most influential head of state measured by surface area?
+(HINT: Elisabeth II)

+What is the average life expectancy for all continents?

 What are the most common forms of government?
-(HINT: use count(*)) How many countries are in North America?
+(HINT: use count(*))

+How many countries are in North America?
 What is the total population of all continents?